cfangwen-uofm/cs225finalproject/README.md

 Find the preferred path, using A*, between two airports, and get the distance between them with forbidden airports listed.

 ### printBFS1()
 Prints the result of destAfterMutipleTransfer.
+Results are printed in `destAfterMutipleTransfer_result.txt` and terminal.

 ### printPath1()
 Prints the result of path found by dijkstra.
+Results are printed in `dijkstra_result.txt` and terminal.

 ### printPath2()
 Prints the result of path found by aStar.
+Results are printed in `A*_result.txt` and terminal.